SAFCSP-Team/c-bootcamp/README.md

 # C bootcamp

-This repository serves as a Reference for the `C` programming language.
+This repository serves as a reference for the `C` programming language.

 The repository will be regularly updated with new content throughout the course duration.